Options for Paying Your Rent

-There are many ways to pay your rent, including the option for paying online.
-All rent payments must be made in advance.
-Rent is usually charged weekly, however in some cases it is charged monthly.
-You may choose the frequency you pay, however your account should always be in advance credit.
-For example if you pay monthly your account must be a month in advance.
+There are many ways to pay your rent, including the option to pay online through our website.
+Rent is usually charged weekly, however in some cases, it is charged monthly.
+You may choose the frequency you pay, however, your account should always be in advance credit and all rent payments must be made in advance.
+For example, if you pay monthly, your account must be a month in advance.

-For more information, please read the Rent Information help sheet.
+For more information, read Haig’s Rent Information leaflet.

-Please note that if claiming Universal Credit Haig Housing is a Private Landlord and not a Housing Association.
-Please state this on your Universal Credit journal.
+Please note that if you are claiming Universal Credit, Haig Housing is a private landlord and not a housing association.
+You must state this on your Universal Credit journal.

 1. Standing Order

-If you prefer to pay by this method, please contact the Income Team so that the appropriate form can be sent to you.
+If you prefer to pay by this method, please contact our Income Team so that the appropriate form can be sent to you.

 2. Online Payments